PTD1995/Website/content/blogs/blog1.md

 title: Family, Books & Music
 ---

+I have 43 cousins, 24 uncles and and 2 sisters.
+Family has always been of the utmost importance for me and because of that I want to return to Portugal after the Masters programme at LBS.
 I have always been an avid reader.
 I have been reading a lot about finance.
 However, I have a great interest in politics (namely political science), astronomy, chemistry and biology.
 Regarding to music, I enjoy classical music